cablehead/gpt2099.nu/docs/how-to/use-mcp-servers.md

   no
 ```

-This gives you full control over what actions are taken on your system.
+You have full control over what actions are taken on your system.

 ## Server Management